SheruShafiq/Bit-Exam-Main/docs/testsDocs/CP2077-63/TestReportLog.md

 > Started writing and executing the e2e test.

-- All the tests: SUCCESSFUL
+- All the tests were SUCCESSFUL